y-marui/matplotlib-extension/README.md

-# matplotlib-extension
+# Matplotlib Extension
-An extention library for matplotlib
+An extension library for matplotlib